Frequently asked questions

 Q) My ID card isn't working?

 A) This could be due to several reasons please come into your School Office and we can explore this with you.
-Our opening times are Monday - Friday 9.30am to 5pm.
-Whilst the University is working solely online this will not be available until we are back on campus.
+Please check our pages for opening times.

 Q) I found my old ID card, can I have a refund for my new card?